 Danny Rose equalised from the resulting free-kick which flew over everyone and deceived goalkeeper Matt Ingram.

-Morgan put Wycombe in the lead once more from the penalty spot and they looked like they were heading for a surprise win until James Constable knocked the ball back to Mullins who drilled home a dramatic leveller.
+Morgan put 10-man Wycombe in the lead once more from the penalty spot and they looked like they were heading for a surprise win until James Constable knocked the ball back to Mullins who drilled home a dramatic leveller.

-"That was a great point for us," Ainsworth said.
+"That was a great point for us," he said.
 "And it's a great turnaround after Mansfield.
 You worry after performances like last week but my players were terrific with 10 men for half an hour.